-Boxing gloves belong to the main protective equipment.
-Therefore, special attention is paid to their manufacture, because poorly designed and manufactured equipment is a risk of injury.
+Boxing gloves belong to the leading protective equipment.
+Therefore, special attention is paid to their manufacture because poorly designed and manufactured equipment risks injury.

-Basically, boxing gloves are made by hand, because it is not possible to fully automate the process, since they consist of many small parts.
+Boxing gloves are made by hand because it is impossible to automate fully since they consist of many small parts.

 Next comes the second layer, medium density, whose task is to protect the bones and joints of the boxer.
-And the last inner layer of the highest density dampens the impact and protects the liner from the destructive impact of the knuckles of the fist.
+And the last inner layer of the highest density dampens the impact and protects the liner of the destructive effects of the fist’s knuckles.

-Only after checking the batch, the gloves are packed and sent to the warehouse or to the store shelves.
+The gloves are packed and sent to the warehouse or the store shelves only after checking the batch.

 What kind of stuffing does boxing gloves have?

-For boxing gloves, the most important characteristics of foams are “modulus of elasticity” and “modulus of tensile stress”.
-Rather, not these indicators themselves, but their values corresponding to the loads to which the glove is subjected.
+For boxing gloves, the essential characteristics of foams are “modulus of elasticity” and “modulus of tensile stress.”
+Instead, not these indicators themselves, but their values corresponding to the loads to which the glove is subjected.

-By the way, the loads on the boxing glove are such that it is impossible to use foams of a wide range of applications in it.
-Under no circumstances will foam, even from a good mattress, stand up against five hundred kilogram blows on a heavy bag.
+By the way, the loads on the boxing glove are such that it is impossible to use foams for a wide range of applications.

-Fundamentally, the types of stuffing can be divided into 2 categories: molded single-component stuffing and multilayer stuffing assembled from different foams.
+The types of stuffing can be divided into two categories: molded single-component stuffing and multilayer stuffing assembled from different foams.

-With the proper arrangement of layers of foam of different densities, it is really possible to make gloves much safer, more convenient and more durable.
+With the proper arrangement of layers of foam of different densities, it is possible to make gloves much safer, more convenient, and more durable.
 But the price of boxing gloves increases at the same time.

-Some unscrupulous manufacturers, in order to keep the price at a minimum level, go to marketing tricks, indicating in the characteristics a multilayer stuffing, where one of the layers may be ordinary fabric or foam rubber.
-You should understand that such a layer of stuffing will not give a positive effect to gloves.
+To keep the price at a minimum level, some unscrupulous manufacturers go-to marketing tricks, indicating in the characteristics a multilayer stuffing, where one of the layers may be ordinary fabric or foam rubber.

 What material is used on the outside of boxing gloves?